Skip to main content

 “The most rewarding part of my role is being an advocate for cultural awareness and providing equitable health care services,” she says.

-“What stood out to me as I explored opportunities for my master's degree was the UR School of Nursing’s mission to be an inclusive environment,” Evelyn recalls.
+“What stood out to me as I explored opportunities for my master's degree was the UR School of Nursing’s mission to be an inclusive environment,” Santos recalled.
 “The School of Nursing makes diversity, equity and inclusion efforts a priority.
 As a minority student, this was important to me.”

-“I completed a needs assessment through a diversity, equity, and inclusion lens and implemented the utilization of iPads at my working site to capture depression screens electronically in Spanish among the Latino patient community,” she explains.
+“I completed a needs assessment through a diversity, equity, and inclusion lens and implemented the utilization of iPads at my working site to capture depression screens electronically in Spanish,” she explained.

-"The project provided the opportunity to improve depression screening rates among our Latino patient population, and also helped improve our collaborative decision-making strategies within the program I support.”
+"This project provided an opportunity to improve depression screening rates among our Latino patient population, and also helped improve our collaborative decision-making strategies within the program I support.”

-Evelyn's graduate capstone is the latest highlight of a career defined by breaking barriers.
-She led the development and implementation of a lead nursing role at the Lazos Fuertes Clinic, served as a consultant to help expand UR Medicine’s Spanish-language neurology clinic, and created a guide dedicated to helping English-speaking nurses overcome language barriers that often interfere with care.
+Santos’ graduate capstone is the latest highlight of a career defined by breaking barriers for this growing population.
+In addition to her role at the Lazos Fuertes Clinic, she served as a consultant to help expand UR Medicine’s Spanish-language neurology clinic, and created a guide dedicated to helping English-speaking nurses overcome language barriers that often interfere with care.

-In recognition of her leadership in addressing health disparities, Evelyn received a 2022 Board Excellence Award from the UR Medicine Quality Institute and the University of Rochester Medical Center Board of Directors.
-During her time at the School of Nursing, she was also honored with the Paul J. Burgett Nursing Student Life Award, which recognizes a graduating student who enriches the School's environment and serves as a positive catalyst for change.
+During her time at the School of Nursing, Santos was honored with the Paul J. Burgett Nursing Student Life Award, which recognizes a graduating student who enriches the School's environment and serves as a positive catalyst for change.

 Learn more about the LHCS program.